1758 - Russian invasion of East Prussia

 On February 6, a further 500 horses were delivered to the Russian army.

-On February 7, Major-General Schilling marched with 3 rgts of cuirassiers to Schirul (unidentified location), Olita (present-day Alytus) and, through Serrey (present-day Seirijai), to Oletzko (present-day Olecko).
-Meanwhile, Colonel Gaugrave marched to Kovno (present-day Kaunas) with 2 rgts of cuirassiers and Lieutenant-General Prince Dolgorouki marched towards Grodno (present-day Hrodna) with 3 rgts of infantry to join the Observation Corps.
-Prince Golitsyns with his corps followed the Observation Corps in Samogitia.
+- Major-General Schilling marched with 3 rgts of cuirassiers to Schirul (unidentified location), Olita (present-day Alytus) and, through Serrey (present-day Seirijai), to Oletzko (present-day Olecko).

-The entire army was organized into divisions under the overall command of General Fermor:
+The entire Russian army was organized into divisions under the overall command of General Fermor:

-- 1st Division under General Braun assisted by Lieutenant-General Rumyantsev
+- 1st Division under General Browne assisted by Lieutenant-General Rumyantsev

 - Major-Generals Baumann, Schilling, Prince Lubomirsky and Manteufel